danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 *Figure 8.9: An illustration on the breakdown of each pixel*

 `loc` is set as a variable to store the pixel information.
-Each pixel position of an image needs to be clearly *located* so that a line can be drawn at the right position.
-Each pixel takes up 4 locations: The first pixel with the 4 rgba values, then the second pixel with another 4 rgba values, and this continues for all the pixels:
+Each pixel position needs to be clearly *located* so that a line can be drawn at the right position.
+Following the function `Pixels()`, each pixel takes up 4 locations: The first pixel with the 4 rgba values, then the second pixel with another 4 rgba values, and this continues for all the pixels:

 **Pixel 1:** r value(location 1),g value(location 2), b value(location 3), a value(location 4)